What Is AMD FidelityFX Super Resolution (FSR)?

 Recently, AMD released the source code for their FSR technology, opening up many possibilities.
 Believe it or not, modders already use this source code to add FSR 2.0 to games that have DLSS, but don’t support FSR.

-While modded FSR may not be as stable as official FSR support, it still shows us exactly how adaptable AMD’s upscaling tech is.
+While modded FSR may not be as stable as official FSR support, it still shows us exactly how versatile AMD’s upscaling tech is.
 We imagine that many moddable games in the future can and will have FSR 2.0.

 You can check out all supported games on AMD’s official website.